 Since there isn’t as much traffic going in and out of a classroom or an individual’s office, it’s considered a medium-to-low traffic area.
 We recommend placing small, easy to hang dispensers or 2-3 hand sanitizer pump bottles in these areas: near entrances, wash stations, and on desks.
 Using smaller dispensers or bottles makes it easy for anyone to refill at any time, and helps decrease the risk of over-investment while still ensuring this vital product is available.
 Empower teachers, bus drivers, and other staff members who may not have regular access to large storage closets by providing a couple of canisters of surface disinfecting wipes and surface spray to store within their rooms or bus.

 About GOJO and OMNIA Partners

-GOJO products are available to participants of OMNIA Partners through competitively solicited, publicly awarded cooperative contracts with Network Services Company and Grainger.
+GOJO products are available to participants of OMNIA Partners on competitively solicited, publicly awarded cooperative contracts through your favorite distributor.
 GOJO's collection of offerings include, janitorial & sanitation products, supplies & related services.
 To view the entire OMNIA Partners contract portfolio, click here.